yoyoFC/Amazon_Vine_Analysis/README.md

 ## Results

-After organize the raw data from Amazon and store the tables in a database cloud service, we proceeded to calculate the total number , the 5 start reviews and the precentage for each group labeled as "VINE GROUP" and "NON VINE GROUP".
+After organizing the raw data from Amazon and storing the tables in a database cloud service, we proceeded to calculate the total number of reviews, the five-star reviews, and the percentage of each group labeled as "VINE GROUP" and "NON VINE GROUP".

 - How many Vine reviews and non-Vine reviews were there?
 The data set contains a total of 1,752,932 samples/reviews.
 - How many reviews were 5 start on each group?